-Refer manifest [handler] section description for details about how the full custom handler can be configured and gets called.
+Refer manifest [handler] section description on how to achieve this.

 3.8 Using the D-Bus API

 The RAUC D-BUS API allows seamless integration into existing or project-specific applications, incorporation with bridge services such as the rauc-hawkbit client and also the rauc CLI uses it.